 Indeed, cancer immunology is currently reaping the benefits of basic and translational studies in allied disciplines of immunology, such as autoimmunity, infectious disease, transplantation, and immunodeficiency; insights from these fields are now regularly being applied to the problems of tumor immunity.

-Cancer Immunology Research derives its strength, impact, and vision from editor-in-chief and associate director of CRI's Scientific Advisory Council, Dr. Glenn Dranoff, and the many talented and dedicated investigators who serve as Deputy and Senior Editors and members of the Editorial Board.
+Cancer Immunology Research derives its strength, impact, and vision from its editor-in-chiefs and members of CRI's Scientific Advisory Council, Robert D. Schreiber, Ph.D., and Philip D. Greenberg, M.D., and the many talented and dedicated investigators who serve as Deputy and Senior Editors and members of the Editorial Board.
 One hundred and fourteen individuals representing 12 countries have devoted their energy and intellect to advancing the mission of the journal.